-Similarly, implementation of the City's Stormwater Management Ordinance included in article 4.2 of the San Francisco Public Works Code, section 147 (described in Impact HY-2) would ensure that cumulative impacts related to exceeding the capacity of a stormwater drainage system and providing substantial sources of polluted runoff would be less than significant.
+Similarly, implementation of the City's Stormwater Management Ordinance included in article 4.2 of the San Francisco Public Works Code, section 147 (described in Impact HY-2) would ensure that cumulative

-City and County of San Francisco, Emergency Response Plan, an Element of the CCSF Emergency Management Program, Tsunami Annex, August 2016.
+240 City and County of San Francisco, Emergency Response Plan, an Element of the CCSF Emergency Management Program, Tsunami Annex, August 2016.
 Note that mean sea level is at an elevation of 3.31 feet NAVD88 near the project site.
 The elevations reported in the tsunami annex are reported in feet above mean sea level.
 These elevations were converted from mean sea level to NAVD88 by adding 3.26 feet.